CSIRT-IE Reports on Internet Accessible Protocols that should not be exposed in an uncontrolled manner.

 Objective

-CSIRT-IE primary focus, in regard to the following reports, is to report Internet Accessible protocols that should not be exposed in an uncontrolled manner.
-These Internet Accessible protocols may be exploited or abused to gain access to computer networks or systems.
-CSIRT-IE seek to identify protocols within the State that are Internet Accessible and that are exposed in an uncontrolled manner, and to inform responsible network operators and constituents, based upon the IP address of the affected server or system, by email and to provide advice and recommendations on how to reduce the threat posed by an Internet Accessible protocol that are exposed in an uncontrolled manner.
+CSIRT-IE primary focus, in regard to the following reports, is to report internet accessible protocols that should not be exposed in an uncontrolled manner.
+These internet accessible protocols may be exploited or abused to gain access to computer networks or systems.
+CSIRT-IE seek to identify internet accessible protocols emanting from the IP address ranges of the jurisdiction which are exposed in an uncontrolled manner, and to inform responsible network operators and constituents, based upon the IP address of the affected server or system, by email, and to provide advice and recommendations on how to reduce the threat posed by an internet accessible protocol exposed in an uncontrolled manner.

 Source of Information

 The Shadowserver Foundation is a Non-Governmental Organisation and one of the world's leading resources for internet security reporting and malicious activity investigation.
 The Shadowserver Foundation works with national governments, network providers, enterprises, financial and academic institutions, law enforcement agencies, and others, to reveal security vulnerabilities, expose malicious activity and help remediate victims.
-The Shadowserver Foundation performs a scan of the entire IPv4 internet every day for Internet accessible servers & services and reports the security vulnerabilities found.
-Information on Shadowserver Reports and the data contain therein can be found at Shadowserver Reports
+The Shadowserver Foundation performs a scan of the entire IPv4 internet every day for Internet accessible servers and services and reports the security vulnerabilities found.
+In 2022, the Shadowserver Foundation began to systematically rolling out IPv6 scanning of services.
+Information on the Shadowserver Foundation Reports and the data contain therein can be found at:- Shadowserver Foundation Reports

 Event Severity Levels